Pegassos/Data-Science/Readme.md

 Seond part is about Classification problems for _binary_ & _categorical_ data.

 The model was trained to predict the species of Iris flowers based on petals length & width with an accuracy of 97% with KNeighbors.

+## Clustering

+Clustering is about _unsupervised learning_ (no ground truth to validate the model) where we use KMeans algorithm which puts the data into n*clusters categorized by the same distance (Euclidien...) to the_centroid*.